danklammer/danklammer.github.io/articles/_posts/2015-02-05-simple-css-toggle-switch.md

 I was able to turn a checkbox into a nice little toggle switch.

+ *Update: Pseudo classes are only enabled on webkit browsers.*

 #### **Check it out:**

 <div class="align-center p2"><input class="toggle" type="checkbox" /></div>